Political Science (B.S.)

 Political Science is the study of governments, public policies and political processes, political ideas and values, and political behavior in the United States and in all regions and countries of the world.
 Political Science majors are encouraged to analyze political phenomenon from both the scientific and philosophical points of view.
 Political science majors gain the writing, communication, analytical, and data skills that are valued in a wide spectrum of potential careers.

 International Studies (B.A.)

-International development studies emphasizes issues of wealth and poverty, social justice, and environmental sustainability around the world.
-IDS majors learn principles of participatory decision-making and tangible problem-solving and analytical skills to articulate long-term strategies to address real-world development challenges.
+The International Development track emphasizes issues of wealth and poverty, social justice, and environmental sustainability around the world.
+Students in the ID track learn principles of participatory decision-making and tangible problem-solving and analytical skills to articulate long-term strategies to address real-world development challenges.
 They graduate prepared to begin careers in international development, whether in government, the nonprofit world, or private consulting, in fields like disaster relief, public health, sustainable agriculture, human rights, capacity building, project management, or grant writing and administration.